anoban/bmptoascii/README.md

     _In_ const wchar_t* const restrict palette,
     _In_ const unsigned plength
 );
 ```

-There are also an array of penalizing mappers in `<utilities.h>` that facilitate penaliztion of the character mapping process of pixels that meet the specified criteria:
+There are also an array of penalizing mappers in `<utilities.h>` that facilitate penaliztion of the character mapping process of pixels that meet a specified criteria:

 ```C
 // this mapper will penalize the result of the mapper by the specified penalty value
 // when the pixel's RGB values all fall within the ranges specified by the <>llim (lower limit)
 // and <>ulim (upper limit) delimiters.